Kanban

 {% tab title="Column Styling" %}

-* **Column Sizing:** Control the width and other dimensions of the columns to create the desired layout and ensure content is displayed effectively.
+* **Column Sizing:** Control the width and dimensions of columns.

 {% endtab %}